digiguru/dylanSeating/README.md

 Next Up Tasks
 =============

- * Fix some of the glitches like moving a guest to a seat marker going out of sync
- * Make the actions that go to and from the server a collection
+ * Make the actions that go to and from the server a collection Basically all functions that go to and from the server are single objects - "PlaceGuestOnNewSeat" will create a new seat and then place a guest on it - really it should be a collection of ["CreateNewSeat", "MoveGuestToSeat"]

 Future Ideas
 ============